Vladimir Pokhilko

-Vladimir Ivanovich Pokhilko (Russian: Владимир Иванович Похилько) (7 April 1954 – 21 September 1998) was a Soviet-Russian entrepreneur.
+Vladimir Ivanovich Pokhilko (Russian: Владимир Иванович Похилько; 8 April 1954 – 21 September 1998) was a Soviet Russian psychologist, entrepreneur, and video game designer.
 He was an academic who specialized in human–computer interaction.

 Early life

-Born in Moscow on April 7, 1954, he graduated from the Faculty of Psychology at Moscow State University in 1982.
+Vladimir Ivanovich Pokhilko was born on 8 April 1954, in Moscow.
+He graduated from the faculty of psychology at Moscow State University in 1982.
+He received a PhD in 1985 from the Russian Academy of Science.

 He was a junior researcher at the I.M.
 Sechenov First Moscow State Medical University.

 Psychological experiments using Tetris

 A friend of Tetris creator Alexey Pajitnov, he was the first clinical psychologist to conduct experiments using the game.
 He played an important role in the subsequent development and marketing of the game, and a 1999 article in the Forbes magazine credited him for "co-inventing the seminal videogame Tetris".
+He later collaborated with Pajitnov on the Zombie Studios game Ice & Fire.

 Technology company AnimaTek

 In 1989, he and Pajitnov founded the 3D software technology company AnimaTek in Moscow.
-While attempting to create software for INTEC (a company that they started) that would be made for "people's souls", they developed the idea for El-Fish.
+While attempting to create software for INTEC (a company they started) that would be made for "people's souls", they developed the idea for El-Fish, a video game.

 Murder-suicide

-After suffering financial difficulties at his software company, AnimaTek, Pokhilko allegedly murdered his wife Elena Fedotova (38) and their son Peter (12), by bludgeoning and stabbing them both to death.
-He then supposedly committed suicide by slitting his own throat.
-Shortly before his death, Pokhilko penned a note.
-The police initially did not release the content of the note, saying that it was not a suicide note, and they didn't know who authored it.
-They later determined it was a purported suicide note and published the content of the note in 1999; it read: